devshane/somadic/README.md

 # Somadic

 Somadic is a bare-bones terminal-based player for [somafm.com](http://somafm.com) and [di.fm](http://di.fm).
 It uses `mplayer` to do the heavy lifting.
+It's a hot Curses mess, but it works on my machine.

 ```
 $ somadic di:breaks